uzleosharif/password-manager/README.md

 Before running the tool, set the environment-variable `UPM_PASSWORDS_FILE_PATH` to point to the location of encrypted vault file on disk.

 For example, `export UPM_PASSWORDS_FILE_PATH="/home/user/.upm/vault.bin"`.

+### Libsodium Initialization

+The program uses the libsodium library for all cryptographic operations.
+`pm::PasswordsStore` initializes libsodium when it is first constructed and throws a `std::runtime_error` if initialization fails.
+If you reuse the code, make sure that a `PasswordsStore` instance is successfully created before using other libsodium APIs.

 The password manager is used through command-line arguments: